 Colossians 3:13, “Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.”

 These verses show that the Bible emphasizes the importance of forgiving others and not holding onto resentment and bitterness.
-Offending or being offended can be a natural part of human relationships, but the Bible encourages us to forgive and extend grace towards others, as Jesus has done for us.
+Offending or being offended can be a natural part of human relationships, but the Bible encourages us to forgive and extend grace toward others, as Jesus has done for us.

 Tired of carrying the weight of offense?
 Learn more about my growth-focused coaching program!